squeak-smalltalk/squeak-object-memory/README.md

 # Introduction

 This repository hosts issues and assets related to the Squeak object memory.
 This means that this GitHub location is used for issue tracking for the Squeak Smalltalk system (https://squeak.org/).
-Please do not use Mantis anymore, which is currently still reachable under bugs.squeak.org.
+You can reach this page via https://bugs.squeak.org.

 Note that many (if not most) issues and development concerns are handled directly on the squeak-dev mailing list (http://lists.squeakfoundation.org/cgi-bin/mailman/listinfo/squeak-dev) with updates and contributions incorporated through our development process (https://squeak.org/development_process/).